 Seattle

-Quarantine: Butter Chicken aka murgh makhani.
+Butter Chicken aka murgh makhani.
 Half Baked Harvest…again!
 Should just bookmark the website.
-The main difference with this recipe is the use of coconut milk instead of cream…a bit...
+The main difference with this recipe is the use of coconut milk instead of cream…a bit less...

-Quarantine: New Years Eve.
+New Years Eve.
 Started the afternoon with frozen cranberry margaritas followed by Seared Asian steak salad and mushrooms with ginger dressing and a pavlova to finish.
-The salad was...
+The salad was made...

-Quarantine Breakfast: Ever What You Need.
+Ever What You Need.
 A bit of potpourri ranging from eggs, bacon, biscuits and grits to bagels and gravlax.
-A few words about Southern breakfast then on to...
+A few words about Southern breakfast then on to lox, etc....

-Christmas Eve dinner: Fishmonger’s stew.
-Started with fresh, unshucked oysters with mignonette we picked up from London Plane.
+Fishmonger’s stew.
+Started with fresh, unshucked oysters with mignonette.
 Don’t know how to shuck oysters?
-Me either but here’s a video...
+Me either but here’s a video that helped me conquer the pesky bivalve.
+Followed this with...

 German food in Norway: Tizley’s Europub.
 What?…yep even though the town was founded by a Norwegian and has a Scandinavian theme this place has pretty authentic German cuisine.
 Perfect spot...